Erta Ale in Ethiopia is one of the most active volcanoes in the world and looms above a deadly desert. We ask if it’s worth the risk.

 The sense of risk is not just hyperbole.
 In 2012, an attack by Afar rebels left five tourists dead and four people kidnapped, and deadly incidents continue today.
 As a result, tourists are forbidden in the area without a military escort.

-Our escort consists of two men: one in uniform, one without – both stoic and unsmiling.
-As we drive, our guide hands out gas masks for later.
+Our escort consists of two men, both stoic and unsmiling.
+As we drive, our guide gives us gas masks for later.
 I glance at Peter and know he’s wondering the same thing as I: what on earth are we doing here?

 To explain, we have to rewind to earlier this year when we idly put together our list of the countries we most want to see.
 In my top five was Ethiopia with Erta Ale the primary reason why I wanted to visit.
 Several months later and here we are, hurtling towards one of the most active volcanoes in the world to embark on what’s been described as the hike to hell and back.